How Much Does Bankruptcy Cost?

 How to Save Money on Bankruptcy Costs

 Although everyone who files for bankruptcy protection has unmanageable debts, some applicants are worse off than others.
 Be sure to fully document your financial situation before consulting a bankruptcy attorney.
-If you are unemployed, a low-wage earner, disabled or elderly, you might be able to get a fee reduction.
+If you are unemployed, a low-wage earner, disabled or elderly, you might be able to use these low cost bankruptcy options.

-Bankruptcy is a hard step to take, and recovering from it isn’t easy.
-Though a successful Chapter 7 petition will discharge your debts, it will remain on your credit report for as long as 10 years, affecting your ability to get a loan or any type of credit.
+Bankruptcy is a hard step to take and recovering from it isn’t easy.
+Though a successful Chapter 7 petition will discharge your debts, it will remain on your credit report for 10 years, affecting your ability to get a loan or any type of credit.
 A Chapter 13 resolution might not be as damaging, but it will require that you stick to a repayment plan for three to five years, even if the court reduces your debts.

-Given the consequences, discussing a disability or your advanced years with an attorney about his or her fees can help.
-Obviously, if there are impediments to rebuilding your finances after bankruptcy, that is relevant and an attorney might be willing to reduce fees to mitigate the damage bankruptcy is certain to cause.
+Given the consequences of bankruptcy, an open discussion with an attorney about his or her fees can help.
+Obviously, if there are impediments to rebuilding your finances after bankruptcy such as a disability or your advanced years, that is relevant, and an attorney might be willing to reduce fees to mitigate the damage bankruptcy is certain to cause.

 As we noted earlier, in most Chapter 7 and Chapter 13 instances, bankruptcy attorneys charge a flat fee, meaning they will tell you before starting work on your case what it will cost.
-In Chapter 7 cases, they’ll want the money up front; in Chapter 13, they often demand just a portion of the fee to start the case, and will take the remainder through the court-approved Chapter 13 plan.
+In Chapter 7 cases, they’ll want the money up front; in Chapter 13, they often demand just a portion of the fee to start the case and will take the remainder through the court-approved Chapter 13 plan.